whatsaaaa/starting-template-expressjs-nodejs-typescript/README.md

 You can find an example controller **UserController** to see how can you develop new endpoints and database tables.

-Also this template will include database seeds and datbase migrations for mysql User table.
+Also this template will include database seeds and migrations for mysql User table.

 ## > Getting Started